LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Another important aspect when using several sensors via the proxy system is the synchronisation of the measurement intervals between the sensors.
-Individual sensor setups do not require any additional synchronisation information, as this is communicated via the USB interface.
+Individual sensor setups do not require any additional synchronisation information, as this is communicated via the (+usb) interface.
 If several sensors are connected locally, they can be connected to each other via their sync input using short cables.
-One sensor acts as the central clock (see chapter \ref{CHAPTER_Sensor_Syncronsisation}).
+One sensor acts as the central clock (see chapter \ref{sensor-syncronsisation}).
-However, this no longer works for long distances and a diversion must be made via the network connection.
+However, this no longer works for long distances and the syncronisation must be made via the network connection.

-If time-critical synchronisation is required, PTP and PPS functionality can be used on many single-board computers (such as the RaspberryPi Compute Module).
+If time-critical synchronisation is required, (+ptp) and (+pps) output functionality can be used on many single-board computers, such as the RaspberryPi Compute Module.

 * was ptp, bild pps output